gdalle/DifferentiationInterface.jl/docs/src/api.md

 ## Internals

-These are not part of the public API.
+This is not part of the public API.

 ```@autodocs
 Modules = [DifferentiationInterface]
 Public = false
 ```

-## Submodules
+## Testing

-These are not part of the public API.
+This is not part of the public API.

 ```@autodocs
 Modules = [DifferentiationTest]